Rahul21Verma/IPL-MATCH-ANALYSIS-WITH-PANDAS/README.md

 Reshaping and pivoting of date sets.

 # GroupBy
-Group by is nothing but grouping multipal data in single package.we can create also helps to aggregate data efficiently.
+Group by is nothing but grouping multiple data in a single package. we can create also helps to aggregate data efficiently. pandas' objects can be split into any of their parts.
+The abstract definition of grouping is to provide a mapping of labels to group names.